simhu/cubical/README.md

- * if the expression is well-typed it is translated to the cubical syntax and evaluated by a "cubical abstract machine", which computes its semantics in cubical sets;
+ * if the expression is well-typed it is translated to the cubical syntax and evaluated by a "cubical abstract machine", which computes its semantics in cubical sets; the result is shown after "EVAL:" (to disable the trace of the evaluation set the boolean "debug" to False in Eval.hs);

 During type-checking, we consider the primitives listed in examples/primitive.cub as non interpreted constants.
 The type-checker